 4. And just knit it.
 One stitch increased.

 KRL and KLL are also called RLI and LLI, Right/Left-leaning Lifted Increase, because you lift the right or left loop of stitches, as we did for KLL.
-For KRL, you can lift the right loop onto your left needle before knitting it, but knitting into the stitch below as shown above is easier and quicker 🙂 The name changes depending on what you do but the result is the same.
+For KRL, you can lift the right loop onto your left needle before knitting it, but knitting directly into the stitch below as shown above is easier and quicker 🙂 The name changes depending on what you do but the result is the same.

 Another curiosity of these increases is that they form symmetrical pairs with k2tog and ssk decreases.

-These are the pictures of waist shaping on my Seacoast pullover, knitted from the top down.
+These are the pictures of waist shaping on my Seacoast pullover, worked from the top down.
 The left photo is in the natural direction (even if it’s worked top-down!) and the right photo is upside down.
 And look how alike SSK on the right photo and KRLs on the left look!

 In the next post, I’ll show you their purled pairs, PRL and PLL!